fquist42/Libft/README.md

 ## Libft
-This is an expanded version of the "original" Libft Project from the 42-Core_Curriculum.
+This is the first Project from the 42-Core_Curriculum.
 The task is to create your own C library with some highly useful standard functions for later use.

 (Subject to change)
-This library will expand with further projects.
+This library is an expanded version of the "original" project and will continue to expand with further projects.

 ## How to use it:
 To use this library for your code just follow these 3 steps.